 Coronavirus impact: India pulls out of shooting world cup in Cyprus

+The NRAI also pointed that the tournament in Cyprus and the next ISSF World Cup, scheduled to be held in New Delhi from March 16, are too close to each other "...Given the next World Cup commences on the 16th and our team was scheduled to travel back to Delhi on 12th, should any of them had been quarantined, they would not have been able to represent the country in New Delhi.

+"Keeping the health and welfare of our athletes as a primary concern and in compliance with the ministry of Health travel advisory and finally given the facts as stated above, the NRAI decided to regrettably withdraw its team."
+The deadly virus, which originated in Wuhan, China, has so far killed close to 3000 people and infected nearly 80,000 globally Earlier in the day, a federation source had said the team withdrew from the tournament on the advice of the government.

-"The coronavirus threat is the only reason we are pulling out and it has been done on the advice of central agencies," he said "Given the situation it was the right decision as we can't put our shooters, support staff and accompanying officials at risk of contracting the virus," he added.
+"The coronavirus threat is the only reason we are pulling out and it has been done on the advice of central agencies," he had said "Given the situation it was the right decision as we can't put our shooters, support staff and accompanying officials at risk of contracting the virus."
+Cyprus does not have any confirmed cases of coronavirus yet but suspected patients are being quarantined as a precautionary measure.

-Two shooters, who were a part of the Indian team for the tournament in Nicosia, also said they "have heard about the withdrawal" but are awaiting an official confirmation The deadly virus, which originated in Wuhan, China, has so far killed close to 3000 people and infected nearly 80,000 globally.
-India is also scheduled to host a combined world cup from March 16 to 26 at the Dr Karni Singh Range here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)